CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/account/json-api.md

 #### controls.account.create

 Creates a new account on empty POST requests.
-The response contains the necessary cookie values to log and a `resource` field containing the URL of the account.
+The response contains the necessary cookie values to log in.
 This account can not be used until a login method has been added to it.
 All other interactions will fail until this is the case.
 See the [controls.password.create](#controlspasswordcreate) section below for more information on how to do this.